And after all, it's not like I'm investing in a moss-tang. It was basically the price of a jar of moss-tard. (Yep, I just went there.)

 Here's what you'll need:

-- Letter (I used an inexpensive cardboard letter from JoAnn)- Sheet moss (I used two packages, but would recommend buying three so you have more large, full sheets to work with)
+- Sheet moss (I used two packages, but would recommend buying three so you have more large, full sheets to work with)

 - Low-temp glue gun (The "low-temp" part may reduce the amount of curse words and hopping around like a fool while shaking your frying hand in the air.
 At least, that's what I was thinking.)